AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 }  // namespace aimrt::channel
 ```

-When using Channel ctx of `Context` or `ContextRef` types, note:
+When using Channel ctx of type `Context` or `ContextRef`, note the following:
-- Channel ctx has two types determined during construction: Publish-type and Subscribe-type, which cannot be modified and are used in publishing/subscribing scenarios respectively
+- Channel ctx is divided into Publish-side and Subscribe-side types, determined during construction and unmodifiable, used for Publish and Subscribe scenarios respectively;
-- Use `SetMetaValue` and `GetMetaValue` methods to set/retrieve key-value pairs in ctx, and `GetMetaKeys` to obtain all current keys
+- Use the `SetMetaValue` and `GetMetaValue` methods to set and retrieve Key-Val values in the ctx, and `GetMetaKeys` to get all current Key values;

-AimRT defines some special keys in {{ '[channel_context_base.h]({}/src/interface/aimrt_module_c_interface/channel/channel_context_base.h)'.format(code_site_root_path_url) }}.
-Follow specific rules when using these special keys:
+AimRT defines some special Keys in the {{ '[channel_context_base.h]({}/src/interface/aimrt_module_c_interface/channel/channel_context_base.h)'.format(code_site_root_path_url) }} file.
+When using these special Keys, certain rules should be followed.
+These special Keys include:
-- **AIMRT_CHANNEL_CONTEXT_KEY_SERIALIZATION_TYPE**: Used to set message serialization type, must be a type supported by registered type support
+- **AIMRT_CHANNEL_CONTEXT_KEY_SERIALIZATION_TYPE**: Used to set the message serialization type, which must be a type supported by the registered type support;
-- **AIMRT_CHANNEL_CONTEXT_KEY_BACKEND**: Used to pass actual backend name to Subscribe-side
+- **AIMRT_CHANNEL_CONTEXT_KEY_BACKEND**: Used to pass the actual backend name to the Subscribe side;
-- **AIMRT_CHANNEL_CONTEXT_KEY_TO_ADDR**: Used to pass server addresses to Publish-side in format `backend://ip:port;backend://ip:port;...`, where `backend` represents backend type (currently supports `http`, `tcp`, `udp`).
-When specified, configuration file addresses will be overridden.
-Example: `http://127.0.0.1:50090;tcp://127.0.0.1:50060` will disable http/tcp addresses from config
+- **AIMRT_CHANNEL_CONTEXT_KEY_TO_ADDR**: Used to pass the actual server address to the Publish side, formatted as: `backend://ip:port;backend://ip:port;...`, where `backend` is the backend type, and `ip` and `port` are the actual server addresses.
+Currently, three backend types are supported: `http`, `tcp`, and `udp`.
+If an address for a specific backend is included, the address specified in the configuration file will not be used.
+For example, if specified as `http://127.0.0.1:50090;tcp://127.0.0.1:50060`, the http and tcp addresses in the configuration file will be ignored, and messages will only be sent to these two addresses.

-For Publish-side usage:
+On the Publish side, `Context` is mainly used to pass special information to the AimRT framework and Channel backend when calling the `Publish` method.
+Note the following when using it:
-- Developers can directly construct `Context` instances and manage their lifecycle
+- Developers can directly construct a `Context` type instance and are responsible for its lifecycle;
-- Can only pass Publish-type ctx to `Publish` method
+- Only Publish-type ctx can be passed to the `Publish` method;
-- Each `Context` can only be used once for publishing.
-After passing to `Publish`, its state becomes `Used` - reuse without `Reset` will cause publishing failure
+- Each `Context` can only be used for one Publish process.
+After being passed to the `Publish` method, its state will be set to `Used`.
+If used for another Publish without `Reset`, the message will not be published correctly;
-- `Publish` method actually accepts `ContextRef` parameter (implicit conversion from `Context` supported)
+- The `Publish` method actually accepts `ContextRef` type as a parameter, but the `Context` type can be implicitly converted to `ContextRef`;
-- Developers can set backend-specific information in ctx.
-Different backends may read specific keys or transparently transmit all key-values - refer to backend-specific documentation
+- Developers can set information in the ctx to pass to specific Channel backends.
+Different backends handle ctx information differently—some read specific Key-Val values to specialize transmission behavior, while others transparently pass all Key-Val information downstream.
+Refer to specific Channel backend documentation for details.

-For Subscribe-side usage:
+On the Subscribe side, developers can choose to receive a `ContextRef` type parameter in the callback handler.
+Note the following when using it:
-- Callback-received ctx has lifecycle managed by AimRT framework, synchronized with Msg lifecycle
+- The lifecycle of the ctx passed to the callback handler is managed by the AimRT framework and is consistent with the Msg lifecycle;
-- Callback ctx is Subscribe-type and in `Used` state
+- The ctx passed to the callback handler is of Subscribe type and in the `Used` state;
-- Key-values in callback ctx depend on Channel backend implementation - refer to backend documentation
+- The ctx passed to the callback handler may contain Key-Val information, which depends on the Channel backend.
+Refer to specific Channel backend documentation for details.

-For cross-context synchronization in complex systems (monitoring/scheduling across logical chains), two methods exist to transfer Subscribe-type ctx info to Publish-type ctx:
+Additionally, in a complex business system, some subscribers may publish new messages downstream after receiving messages, forming many logical long chains.
+To connect these logical chains at the framework level for monitoring or scheduling purposes, specific information from Subscribe-type ctx needs to be synchronized to Publish-type ctx.
+There are two ways to achieve this:

-1. Use `MergeSubscribeContextToPublishContext` method from `PublisherRef` or `ChannelHandleRef`:
+1. Use the `MergeSubscribeContextToPublishContext` method provided by `PublisherRef` or `ChannelHandleRef`, for example:
 ```cpp
 aimrt::channel::PublisherRef publisher;